 If they cannot achieve good adherence, people have to consider CPAP alternatives such as oral appliances that can help, since the majority of stroke patients suffer from obstructive sleep apnea, not central sleep apnea.

 Not all stroke patients may be good candidates for oral appliance therapy, but if you can’t achieve CPAP adherence, oral appliances are often a good alternative.
 For example, they’ve been proven as effective as CPAP for controlling blood pressure.

-If you or a loved one is looking for sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you or a loved one is looking for sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.